obvonage/deved-platform/content/blog/en/if-you-can-point-and-click-then-you-can-make-a-conversational-ai.md

 ![Testing the Agent](/content/blog/if-you-can-point-and-click-then-you-can-make-a-conversational-ai/agent-in-action-1.png "agent-in-action-1.png")

-While seeing the bot in action is terrific, it does not do much!
+While seeing the bot in action is terrific, it does not do much yet!
 We will fix that by dragging and dropping a **Collect Input** node.

 ![The Collect Input Node as part of the Conversation Group](/content/blog/if-you-can-point-and-click-then-you-can-make-a-conversational-ai/collect-input-node.png "collect-input-node.png")